charlesbrandt/public/system/editors/micro/index.md

 ```

 This is difficult to let go of, especially since these bindings work on the shell.
-Custom: Skip: These have existing, default equivalents ("Alt-right-arrow" and "Alt-left-arrow").
+Custom: These have existing, default equivalents ("Alt-right-arrow" and "Alt-left-arrow"), but if command execute is mapped to ctrl-p, it's available:

 ```
     "Ctrl-e": "EndOfLine",
     "Ctrl-a": "StartOfTextToggle",
 ```

-## Selection
+## Find / Search

-TODO:

-Is there a way to bind "ctrl-space" to "start selection"?

-On mobile devices with touch keyboards, shift is not avaliable in the same way.
-I was unable to find a way to perform text block selection on a mobile device.
+Find is available via `ctrl-f`, but you must complete your first search by pressing `enter` before you can use `ctrl-n` to findNext.

 ## Buffers / Tabs